-This sequel to The Belles of St Trinian’s (1954) finds headmistress, Miss Fritton (Alastair Sim) under lock and key in one of Her Majesty’s Prisons and the St Trinian’s girls under the protection of the Army.
+This sequel to The Belles of St Trinian’s (1954) finds headmistress, Miss Fritton (Alastair Sim) doing a short stretch under lock and key in one of Her Majesty’s Prisons and the St Trinian’s girls under the protection of the Army.

 Flash Harry (George Cole), meanwhile, is in Rome running the “St Trinian’s Marriage Bureau” and trying to set a wealthy Italian prince up with one of the sixth form girls from the school.